Frequently Asked Questions

 Many patients pay directly for care, as they discover chiropractic to be extremely cost-effective and affordable.

 Additionally, many health care plans provide coverage for chiropractic care.
-Dr. Harris is a Preferred Provider with most insurance companies: including Medicare, Premera Blue Cross, United Healthcare, First Choice, Group Health PPO, Aetna, Cigna, Optum Health, Secure Horizons, and many more.
+Dr. Harris is a Preferred Provider with most insurance companies: including Medicare, Premera Blue Cross, United Healthcare, First Choice, Kaiser PPO, Aetna, Cigna, Optum Health, Secure Horizons, and more.